-The table below sets out an approximate asset allocation for the Scheme.
-This weighting is reviewed in light of current circumstances, for example, when new investment decisions are made, when the triennial actuarial valuation is completed and when the financial statements for the most recent year ended 30 June are approved.
+The table below sets out an approximate asset allocation for the Scheme at the date of approval of the attached Statement.
+This weighting is reviewed in light of current circumstances, for example, when new investment decisions are proposed, when the triennial actuarial valuation is completed and when the financial statements for the most recent year ended 30 June are approved.
 The Trustees consult with their investment consultant and if changes are required they are implemented as soon as possible thereafter.

 Asset Class Weight (%)

-Growth Funds 20
+Growth Funds 45

-Bond Funds 55
+Bond Funds 15

-Liability Driven Investment Funds 25
+Liability Driven Investment ("LDI") Funds 40

 Total 100

-The LDI funds are intended to match, as close as practical,100% of the interest rate and inflation risk of liabilities of the Scheme, as measured using a gilt yield curve.
+The LDI funds are intended to match, as close as practical,100% of the interest rate and inflation risk of the pension liabilities of the Scheme, scaled to the value of the Scheme's assets.
+The liabilities have been assessed on the methodology underlying the Technical Provisions basis as at 30 June 2022.